david-vanderson/dvui/INSIDE.md

 For mouse events, which are routed by the Rect, this widget can process them either here (before children), or in `deinit()` (after children).
 For example, `FloatingWindowWidget` processes some mouse events before children - the lower-right drag-resize handle - and other mouse events after children - dragging anywhere in the background drags the subwindow.

+Layout widgets like `BoxWidget` usually don't process events, but will still bubble events through themselves.

 * `drawBackground()`, `draw()`, `drawFocus()`
   * draw parts of the widget, there's some variety here
   * some widgets (BoxWidget) don't have a draw at all, they only do border/background
   * some widgets (ButtonWidget) only has drawFocus to maybe draw a focus border

-Layout widgets like `BoxWidget` usually don't process events or draw anything besides border and background.

 * `deinit()`
   * `dataSet()` store data for next frame